WebAssembly/spec/document/core/syntax/instructions.rst

      \TABLECOPY \\
    \end{array}

-The |TABLEINIT| instruction copies elements from a :ref:`passive element segment <syntax-activeness>` into a table.
+The |TABLEINIT| instruction copies elements from a :ref:`passive element segment <syntax-elem>` into a table.
 The |TABLEDROP| instruction prevents further use of a passive element segment.
 This instruction is intended to be used as an optimization hint.
 After an element segment is dropped its elements can no longer be retrieved, so the memory used by this segment may be freed.
 The |TABLECOPY| instruction copies elements from a source table region to a possibly overlapping destination region.